 Customers can typically:

-- continue making payments toward ownership
+- Continue making payments toward ownership

-- purchase the item early through an Early Purchase Option
+- Purchase the item early through an Early Purchase Option

-- return the item if they decide not to continue the agreement
+- Return the item if they decide not to continue the agreement

 This flexibility allows households to adapt if their circumstances change.